Liverpool injury crisis worsens as Alexander-Arnold limps off at Man City | Goal.com

 Liverpool's defensive crisis worsened on Sunday when right-back Trent Alexander-Arnold was taken off in the second half of the Premier League match against Manchester City.

-The England international went down holding his calf shortly after the hour mark of the game at Etihad Stadium and was subsequently replaced by James Milner.
+The England international went down holding his calf shortly after the hour mark of the game at Etihad Stadium and was subsequently replaced by James Milner, who made his 750th competitive appearance and his 550th in the Premier League.

-The 22-year-old is the latest member of the Reds' back line to pick up an injury, with centre-back Virgil van Dijk already ruled out for several months with knee ligament damage.
-Meanwhile, stand-in defender Fabinho is also missing with a hamstring problem he picked up in his side's Champions League win against Midftjylland,.
+The showdown between the last two Premier League title winners would end 1-1, as Mohamed Salah's early spot-kick was cancelled out by a great strike from Gabriel Jesus.

-Milner made his 750th competitive appearance and his 550th in the Premier League when he took Alexander-Arnold's place.
+Alexander-Arnold is the latest member of the Reds' back line to pick up an injury, with centre-back Virgil van Dijk already ruled out for several months with knee ligament damage.
+Meanwhile, stand-in defender Fabinho is also missing with a hamstring problem he picked up in his side's Champions League win against Midtjylland.

-Liverpool headed into the game looking to return to the top of the table with a win, while last year's runners-up City are looking to seal a second consecutive league win for the first time this season.
+Liverpool headed into the game looking to return to the top of the table with a win, but must be content with a third-place spot, one point behind leaders Leicester.
+Meanwhile, last year's runners-up City are in 11th place.

-The hosts have had an inconsistent start to the campaign, having collected 11 points from their first six matches, leaving them in 12th place and seven points adrift of Leicester, who climbed to the top with a 1-0 win against Wolves earlier on Sunday.
+The hosts have had an inconsistent start to the campaign, having collected 12 points from their first seven matches, leaving them six points adrift of Leicester, who climbed to the top with a 1-0 win against Wolves earlier on Sunday.

 England manager Gareth Southgate will also be eager to find out more abAlexander-Arnold's condition.
 The Liverpool academy graduate has been included in the squad for the friendly with Republic of Ireland next Thursday and the UEFA Nations League matches against Belgium and Iceland.